GMU-SWE432-F21/swe-432-hw3/README.md

 ## Project Overview

-This repo contains a barebones Node.js app using [Express 4](http://expressjs.com/).
-You will use this as the "base" version of your Microserivce application for HW Assignment #2.
+This repo contains a barebones Node.js app using [Express 4](http://expressjs.com/) and a barebones React app with a single component.
+You will use this as the "base" version of your Microserivce + Front-end application for HW Assignment #3.
 You will simply create a copy of this repo through GitHub classroom and then work in that repo.

 ## Homework Assignment 3 Detailed Instructions